-Fig.2 & 3 Artisanal fishing vessel-Nicobar & Wooden Catamaran
+Fig.2 & 3 Artisanal fishing vessel-Nicobar & Wooden Cattamaran

 Traditional fishing vessels: These are vessels using traditional methods for fishing.
 There is no deck equipment such as winch.
 No insulated/cold storage is available onboard.
-No wheelhouse and accommodation are provided in these vessels.
-In general, simple traditional fishing is carried out from these vessels.
+No wheel house and accommodation is provided in these vessels.
+In general simple traditional fishing carried out from these vessels.